Chillu1/ModiBuff/README.md

 ModiBuffEcs is a bit on the slow side for now, because we're creating the entities and their components, instead of reusing them, like in the case of ModiBuff.

 Mixed modifier = N of each.
 Ex.
-256 instances * 40 recipes = 10_240 modifiers
+128 instances * 40 recipes = 5_120 modifiers
-10_000 mixed modifiers = 2MB
+5_000 mixed modifiers = 1MB
 Modifier Recipes setup = 7ms
-Preallocating 10_000 mixed modifiers = 100ms
+Preallocating 5_000 mixed modifiers = 50ms

-DoT = InitDoTSeparateDamageRemove
+*DoT = InitDoTSeparateDamageRemove

 # Installation